Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Februari 2026 14.14.41 UTC
+- WIB: Kamis, 12 Februari 2026 16.00.04 UTC
-- WITA: Kamis, 12 Februari 2026 15.14.41 UTC
+- WITA: Kamis, 12 Februari 2026 17.00.04 UTC
-- WIT: Kamis, 12 Februari 2026 16.14.41 UTC
+- WIT: Kamis, 12 Februari 2026 18.00.04 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: success
+Kategori: motivational